CARTOS: A Charging-Aware Real-Time Operating System for Intermittent Batteryless Devices: CARTOS Framework

-The low-voltage threshold can be triggered at any time during non-atomic preemptible task execution (recall that our scheduler executes atomic tasks only when the device has sufficient energy to complete their jobs).
-Then, the JIT service task enforces a new power cycle in a similar procedure as stated before. {\blue Specifically, the next wake-up time is calculated as the minimum of the earliest future release time of other higher-priority tasks and the estimated harvesting time $\Delta t$ required to complete the `remaining portion' of the currently running task.
-Next, it performs JIT checkpointing operations.} It iterates over all non-atomic tasks in the system, and for each non-atomic task, it stores the task's context (task control block), stack, and SRAM data areas to NVM so that those can be restored to SRAM upon the next power-on.
+Once the next device wake-up time is computed, JIT checkpointing is performed.
+It iterates over all non-atomic tasks in the system, and for each non-atomic task, it stores the task's context (task control block), stack, and SRAM data areas (if exist) to NVM so that those can be restored to SRAM upon the next power-on.
 The JIT service also stores the current system time and timer events in NVM in order to ensure the correct execution of timer-based operations across power cycles.

-Once the device powers up, the boot-up procedure restores non-atomic tasks and updates the system time and timer events.
+When the device powers up, the boot-up procedure restores non-atomic tasks and updates the system time and timer events.
 The time update can be done in two ways.
 If there is an external RTC, e.g., as part of the energy controller, it can simply update the system time based on it.
-Otherwise, it can estimate the current time by adding the latest checkpointed system time and the power-down time that was computed before power cycling (Sec.~\ref{subsec:adaptive_scheduler} and Fig.~\ref{fig:scheduler_flowchart}).
+Otherwise, it can estimate the current time by adding the latest checkpointed system time and the programmed power-down duration (which equals the computed device wake-up time).
 We use the latter approach in our implementation.

+If the low-voltage threshold turns out to be insufficient to complete JIT checkpointing before power loss, the system will detect an incomplete or invalid checkpoint upon next reboot.
+In this case, affected non-atomic tasks simply restart from their beginning, as if they were executing for the first time, and subsequent scheduling operations are performed normally.